drewdiver/Black-Eye/README.md

 ## Tasks

 - [ ] Enable notifications.
-- [ ] Command flags to macOS binary `-enable` and `-disable` to use within scripts.
-- [ ] Move menu to right-click and have left-click directly enable/disable.
+- [ ] Waiting: Move menu to right-click and have left-click directly toggle.

 ## Credits for Image in App Icon